Julius Meinl I

 Julius Meinl I (10 April 1824 – 24 December 1914) was an Austrian businessman and the founder of Julius Meinl AG, commonly known as Julius Meinl.

-Meinl was born in Graslitz (Kraslice), Bohemia.
+Meinl was born in Graslitz (Kraslice), Bohemia, the son of master baker Franz Anton Meinl and his wife Anna (née Dotzauer).
+His grandfather on the Meinl side was also a master baker in Graslitz.

 He based his coffee roasting company in Vienna, Austria (then Austria-Hungary).

 He died in Vienna at age 90.
+Following a short illness, Meinl died on the morning of 24 December 1914.
+After a period of mourning at St. Stephen’s Cathedral, he was laid to rest in the family crypt at Dornbach Cemetery in Vienna.